 ‘It’s me that needs looking after,’ Christian remarked.
 ‘Think Saumen Kar will oblige?
 Think he’ll run me a bath and make me a cup of tea in the mornings?’

 Jack laughed merrily.
 It was a sound that thrilled him They trudged back towards the cottage with their heads low against the wind; flecks of driven snow clicking and tapping off their waterproofs.
 Inside, Christian rounded up all of Jack’s toys and gadgets that he’d brought along for the weekend and crammed them into an impossibly small rucksack.
-Helen arrived early; parking her brand-new Land Rover Evoque at the foot of the long driveway.
+Helen arrived early; parking her brand-new Range Rover Evoque at the foot of the long driveway.
 She walked up to the cottage swaddled in a thick faux-fur coat and knee-length leather boots.
 Christian met her at the threshold and quickly ushered her inside, out of the cold.

 He’d gestured at the coffee-pot that sat, steaming, on the table in the sitting room.
 ‘Drink?’